I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Our First Evening Was Spent in Cologne

-I knew that we had a day of cycling the next day though and that there was a 45km ride on the schedule.
-I’d never ever cycled more than 20km in my life, so I went to bed fairly early and was excited, and nervous about the next day.
+I’d never cycled more than 20km in my life, so I went to bed fairly early and was excited and nervous about the next day.

-We Were Given a Detailed Schedule
+We Were Given A Detailed Schedule

 Pre-cruise we were given a schedule like this which said where we would be cycling each day and how long the route was.
-It also included some information about each place and a few photos which I thought was lovely.

 I’ve never had such a detailed schedule pre-cruise before.
+It was great!

-This schedule was produced in advance and so things did occasionally change, I missed one of the changes on day 2 and it could have been an issue but thanks to Coen and the small group we have, it worked out well.
+This schedule was produced in advance and so things did occasionally change, I missed one of the changes on day 2 and it could have been an issue – but thanks to Coen and the small group we have, it worked out well.

 It was so helpful for me because I was trying to remember everything and being able to just quickly check here to see it written in black and white, made things so much easier.

-The binder also contained important information about the toilet but more about that later.
+The binder also contained important information about the toilet – but more about that later.

 We Learnt How The Tours Would Work

-While we were sailing, our guide Lia showed us the bikes and explained how our cycle tours would work.
 She explained that we would always have one person at the back with a walkie-talkie who could talk to her when she was at the front.

 She also explained that if we needed to turn a corner for any reason the person behind Lia should get off to be a signpost and direct the other bikes.

-I did get to be a signpost at one point, but that was the site of one of the worst injuries our group got, it wasn’t my fault though, I promise.
+I did get to be a signpost at one point, but that was the site of one of the worst injuries our group got, it wasn’t my fault though – I promise.
 More about that later.

 What Were The Bikes Like?

-When the boat docked, our bikes were taken to land and we adjusted them to suit us.
-Pre-cruise we sent in our leg measurements so that we could be matched with the right bike as they 4 frame sizes available onboard.
+Pre-cruise, we sent in our leg measurements so that we could be matched with the right bike, as there are 4 frame sizes available onboard.

-Coen is not only the captain of the ship and a host but he’s also the person answering all the emails and handling all of the bookings.
+Coen is not only the Captain of the ship and a host – but he’s also the person answering all the emails and handling all of the bookings.

 We Headed Off on Our First Cycle Ride